Political music in China

 Political music in China (政治歌曲) consists of Patriotic Music (爱国歌曲) and Revolutionary Music (革命歌曲).
 It is an ideological music with political or nationalistic content, sometimes taking the form of a modernized Chinese traditional music written or adapted for some form of grand presentation with an orchestra.
-It was created in the early to mid-20th century, become the dominant genre of music after the Communist victory in China, and until the 1980s was the main form of music broadcast on radio and television in China.
+It was created in the early to mid-20th century, become the dominant genre of music after the Chinese Communist Revolution, and until the 1980s was the main form of music broadcast on radio and television in the People's Republic of China.

 Characteristics

 Political music may be practically viewed at the political and ideology level.
 There are basically two ends of the spectrum.

 The light end is the typical "Patriotic Music".
 It is usually performed by some collection of instrument or orchestra.
 It is equivalent to national anthems performed in other countries, perhaps taken more seriously by the Chinese government.
 The extreme end is termed "Revolutionary Music".
-There is often a political or Maoist agenda behind it, and some may classify it as "Propaganda Music".